gabeabrams/divvy-submissions/README.md

 ## Quickstart

 Install using `npm install divvy-submissions --save` into your npm project.
-Divvy's main purpose is to assign each student to a grader, and it can run in different contexts and will adhere to different constraints.
-It works with both group assignments and individual assignments; it allows the user to assign varying workloads among graders so that some grader can choose to grade more or less than others; it allows the user to ban certain pairings between graders and students; and it allows the user to require certain graders to grade specified submissions.
-To learn more about how to use divvy, please refer to the Usage section below.
+Divvy's main purpose is to assign each student to a grader, and it is easily customizable under different assignment types and grading constraints.
+It works with both group assignments and individual assignments; it allows each grader to choose their own workload; it also takes into account that sometimes a grader is banned from grading a student due to conflict of interests, or required to grade a student for specific reasons.
+To learn more about how to customize divvy, please refer to the Usage section below.

-A simple example for using divvy:
+Here's an example on how to import and use divvy after installing:

 ```js
 // import divvy